On automorphisms of high-dimensional solid tori: Proofs of the main theorems

-If $F\otimes \Z[d^{-1}]$ is a split monomorphism then we choose a splitting for it, which is an epimorphism, and apply the argument above: then use that a one-sided inverse to an isomorphism is an isomorphism.
+\end{enumerate} \end{lem} \begin{proof} For (i), we may as well consider the more general situation of a finitely-generated $\Z[d^{-1}]$-module $A'$ and a $\Z[d^{-1}]$-module endomorphism $F' : A' \to A'$.
+If $F'$ is an epimorphism, then by Nakayama's lemma it is an isomorphism.
+If $F'$ is a split monomorphism then we choose a splitting for it, which is an epimorphism, and apply the previous case: then use that a one-sided inverse to an isomorphism is an isomorphism.